-- Season the Brisket with your favorite dry rub.
-Place in the refrigerator for a least 15 minutes to help the season penetrate the meat.
+- Season the brisket with the BBQ dry rub.
+Allow 10 minutes on the counter at room temperature to help the seasoning penetrate the meat.

 - Remove the lid of the Instant Pot and set to saute.

-- Allow the Instant Pot to heat up on the “Normal” heat setting.
-There are three heat settings.
-“Less”, “Normal” & “More”
+- Allow the Instant Pot to heat up on the "More" heat setting.
+There are three Instant Pot heat settings.
+"Less", "Normal" & "More".

-- Next sear the pieces of Brisket in the Instant Pot.
-Sear on all sides, being sure to take your time sealing in the favor by getting a good sear.
-Suggestion: Do not use olive oil, use vegetable oil.
-Neutral oil.
+- Next sear the pieces of the seasoned brisket in the Instant Pot.
+Sear on all sides, being sure to take your time searing sealing in the favor.
+Tip: Do not use olive oil

-- Then add in the butter and liquid smoke.
+- Next, add the butter and liquid smoke.

-- Set the Instant Pot to High Pressure
+- Set the Instant Pot on High Pressure

 - Set the Instant Pot timer for 1 hour and 30 minutes